UK Parliamentary history in the Institute of Historical Research Library

 Parliamentary Papers

-Description: Sessional Papers (Bills, House papers and Command papers), for further detail see House of Commons Parliamentary Papers guide.
+Description: Sessional Papers (Bills, House papers and Command papers), for further detail see UK Parliamentary Papers guide.

 IHR holdings: IHR no longer holds individual printed parliamentary papers – the incomplete collection we once had was amalgamated with the Senate House library collection.
-We have Chadwyck Healey/Proquest House of Commons Parliamentary Papers online (available onsite or by subscription), printed editions of C18th sessional papers and various subject catalogues/indexes:
+We have UK Parliamentary Papers online (available onsite or by subscription), printed editions of C18th sessional papers and various subject catalogues/indexes:

 Description: Public acts, and some indexes to Local and Private Acts.
 Acts from 1642-1660 were considered void after the Restoration, and are therefore excluded from the main published editions.
 They have been compiled into Acts and Ordinances of the Interregnum.